 Achilles tendinitis is very common among running athletes.
 The calf muscles attach to the calcaneus via the Achilles tendon.
 During running, the calf muscles help with the lift-off phase of gait.
 Repetitive forces from running combined with insufficient recovery time can initially cause inflammation in the tendon paratenon (fatty areolar tissue that surrounds the tendon).
-A complete tear of the Achilles tendon is a serious injury, usually resulting from sudden, forceful stress (see Achilles Tendon Tears).
+A complete tear of the Achilles tendon Achilles Tendon Tears Achilles tendon tears (ruptures) most often result from ankle dorsiflexion, particularly when the tendon is taut.
+Diagnosis is by examination and sometimes MRI.
+Treatment is splinting in plantar... read more is a serious injury, usually resulting from sudden, forceful stress.
 Tendon tears can occur with minimal exertion in people who have taken fluoroquinolone antibiotics.

 On examination, an inflamed or partially torn Achilles tendon is tender when squeezed between the fingers.
 Complete tears are differentiated by

 Sudden, severe pain and inability to walk on the extremity

 A palpable defect along the course of the tendon

 A positive Thompson test (while the patient lies prone on the examination table, the examiner squeezes the calf muscle; this maneuver by the examiner does not cause the normally expected plantar flexion of the foot)

 Tendon inflammation should initially be treated with ice, gentle calf muscle stretching, and use of NSAIDs.

 A heel lift can be placed in the shoes to take tension off the tendon.
 Athletes should be instructed to avoid uphill and downhill running until the tendon is not painful and to engage in cross-training aerobic conditioning.